Up05/oi/README.md

 # Installation

-Careful with SDL...
-I haven't yet tried to link it statically and on Windows, I guess, you need dlls next to executable...
+Works on Linux and Windows, although, unfortunately, not really tested on MacOS (time estimate has only ever increased...)

+On Windows:
+Please keep SDL2\*.dll files next to the executable

 The Odin compiler has to be in your `PATH` to generate the `oi.exe directory/cache`

 ```